IAmUnbounded/final/docs/index.md

 4. **Learning rate :** This stores the learning rate for gradient boosting.This is required to prevent overfitting using shrinkage.
 5. **Oversampling amount :** This stores the oversampling amount for the samples.
 6. **Number of test coordinates :** This stores number of test coordinates to be generated as samples to decide for making the split.
-7. **Lambda** This stores the value used for calculating the probabilty which helps to select closer pixels for making the split.
+7. **Lambda :** This stores the value used for calculating the probabilty which helps to select closer pixels for making the split.
 8. **Number of test splits :** This stores the number of test splits to be generated before making the best split.